-HPE 172 Physical Conditioning & Body Mechanics .1 HPE 173 Personal Fitness, Diet & Nutrition .1 HPE 174 Gymnastics 1 Weight Training
+HPE 172 Physical Conditioning & Body Mechanics1

+HPE 173 Personal Fitness, Diet & Nutrition1

+Gymnastics1

+HPE 177 Weight Training1

 All students minoring in health and physical education are expected to develop proficiencies in a minimum of 5 sports skills or completed proficiently 5 activity skill courses.
 It is recommended that all professional students develop as many skill proficiencies as possible prior to graduation.
-To enhance teaching competency, these should be of a wide variety including individual, dual, and team sports and activities.
-(1 qtr. hr. from Area I, 1 qtr. hr. from Area II, 2 qtr. hrs. from Area III, and 1 qtr. hr. from Area IV.)
+To enhance teaching competency, these should be of a wide variety including individual, dual, team sports and activities.
+(One quarter hour is required to be selected from each of the four professional activity areas shown above.)